These delicious Vegan Snickerdoodle Energy Bites are the perfect healthy snack that tastes exactly like a dessert!

 Add salt!
 Salt is important in sweets and these are no exception.
 A sprinkle of salt brings out the flavors.

 Blend the oats!
-This takes these to regular ole energy bites to healthy cookie dough heaven.
+This takes these from regular ole energy bites to healthy cookie dough heaven.
 Just do it!

 Watch the Video!